jwu114/jwu114/README.md

 ## About Me

 - 👋 You can call me Jerry.
 I'm an incoming graduate student focusing on NLP.
-- 🐱 I'm a cat lover, and my hobbies include fitness, reading books, watching videos, and listening to pop music.
+- 🐱 I'm a cat lover, and my hobbies include fitness, making to-do lists, and listening to pop music.
-- 🔍 I'm interested in AI research (LLM and Multimodal Learning) and software development.
+- 🔍 I'm interested in AI research (LLM and Multimodal Learning) and full-stack development.
 - 🏠 Feel free to contact me through the following platforms:

 <div align="center">